Birthday: March 30, 1930 (Aries)

 Born In: Bassendean, Australia

-Rolf Harris is an Australian entertainer, who is most famous for his songs, 'Tie Me Kangaroo Down, Sport', and 'Two Little Boys'.
-Not only is this man a singer, but has also written songs, and presented television shows on 'BBC' and 'ITV'.
+Rolf Harris was an Australian entertainer, who is most famous for his songs, 'Tie Me Kangaroo Down, Sport', and 'Two Little Boys'.
+Not only was this man a singer, but had also written songs, and presented television shows on 'BBC' and 'ITV'.
 His first assignment was with 'BBC' for a show called 'Jigsaw', after which he went on to host other programmes, including 'The Rolf Harris Show', and 'Animal Hospital', amongst others.
-He has also showcased his artistic calibre on several shows, and has exhibited his paintings at London's 'Portland Gallery'.
-He has collaborated with other musicians like Kate Bush and Steve Lima, to record singles and provide vocals for their albums.
-He has appeared in several television shows like 'Background for Murder', 'Full Moon', 'The Fruit Cases', and 'Christmas Night with the Stars'.
-This entertainer has also been cast in many British and Australian movies, including 'Run for Your Wife', 'Crash Drive', 'The Little Convict', and 'Web of Suspicion'.
-Recently, he has been convicted on charges of sexually abusing twelve girls over a period of eighteen years.
-Since then, he has been stripped of all honours that were conferred upon him for his contribution to arts and the society.
+He also showcased his artistic calibre on several shows, and has exhibited his paintings at London's 'Portland Gallery'.
+He collaborated with other musicians like Kate Bush and Steve Lima, to record singles and provide vocals for their albums.
+He appeared in several television shows like 'Background for Murder', 'Full Moon', 'The Fruit Cases', and 'Christmas Night with the Stars'.
+This entertainer was also cast in many British and Australian movies, including 'Run for Your Wife', 'Crash Drive', 'The Little Convict', and 'Web of Suspicion'.
+He was convicted on charges of sexually abusing twelve girls over a period of eighteen years.
+This led him to be stripped of all honours that were conferred upon him for his contribution to arts and the society.

 Australian Celebrities Born In March